hitomtao/zencart-style/README.md

 # Style Zencart
-Bootstrap Based CSS and JS for [Zencart](http://http://www.zen-cart.com) E-Commerce
+Bootstrap Based CSS and JS for [ZENCART](http://http://www.zen-cart.com) E-Commerce

 ## Introduction

-This is a template for generating CSS and JS files for Zencart using Bootstrap.
+This is a template for generating CSS and JS files for ZENCART using Bootstrap.

 The template is based on the [Bootswatch] (https://github.com/thomaspark/bootswatch) and is released under the [MIT License] (https://github.com/dakanji/style-zencart/blob/master/LICENSE)